54-29-11 (.633) mark over past five seasons

-During his tenure at Central, Goodman’s goalkeepers earned all-Iowa Conference recognition three times.
+During his tenure at Central, Goodman’s goalkeepers have earned all-Iowa Conference recognition six times.
+Under his tutelage, a Central goalkeeper earned NSCAA All-Region for the first time in 2015.
 He has a USSF National 'D' License and a Goalkeeping Advanced Level III Diploma.

 Also a soccer game official, Goodman received bachelor’s and master’s degrees from the University of Texas-Arlington, with a doctoral degree from the University of Oklahoma.
 He serves as an associate professor of mathematics at Central.

 Phone: (641) 628-7640